strimzi/proposals/083-stretch-cluster.md

 # Stretch Kafka cluster

-The Strimzi Kafka operator currently manages Kafka clusters within a single Kubernetes environment.
-This proposal aims to extend support to stretch Kafka clusters, where brokers and controllers are distributed across multiple Kubernetes clusters.
+The Strimzi Kafka operator currently manages Kafka clusters within a single Kubernetes cluster.
+This proposal aims to extend support to stretch Kafka clusters, where brokers and controllers of a single Kafka cluster are distributed across multiple Kubernetes clusters.

 ## Current situation